everymind/DearNeuroscience/index.md

 "Dear Neuroscience: Touch and Proprioception" is funded by the [UCL Train and Engage Programme](https://www.ucl.ac.uk/culture/projects/train-and-engage), and supported by the [Intelligent Systems Lab](http://www.kampff-lab.org/) and the [Sainsbury Wellcome Centre for Neural Circuits and Behaviour](https://www.sainsburywellcome.org/web/).

-{% include figure image_path="/assets/images/NationalCentreForCircusArtsBlack.png" alt="National Centre For Circus Arts" %}
+{% include gallery id="gallery1" %}
-{% include gallery caption="This project is supported by the above institutions" %}
+{% include gallery id="gallery2" caption="This project is supported by the above institutions" %}